gufranmirza/nextjs-apollo-graphql-pwa/README.md

 - ***SEO friendly - react-helmet provides control of the page title/meta/styles/scripts from within your components.***

--***Centralised application configuration with helpers to avoid boilerplate in your code.
+- ***Centralised application configuration with helpers to avoid boilerplate in your code.
 Also has support for environment specific configuration files.***

 - ***Performance-first***